We take the itch out of swimmer’s itch!

 Only during the hunting season with proper licenses, under specific regulations.

-Field and laboratory research on swimmer’s itch requires expertise in Parasitology, Ornithology, Malacology (study of mollusks), and Limnology–a rare combination of backgrounds for biologists.
+Field and laboratory research on swimmer’s itch requires expertise in parasitology, ornithology, malacology (study of mollusks), ecology, and limnology–a rare combination of backgrounds for biologists.